-National customs are facisinating!
+National customs are fascinating!
 Does it seem crazy to the rest of the world when men in top hats and tails pull a slumbering groundhog from his den in Punxsutawney, Pennsylvania on February 2nd, in an effort to predict the arrival of spring?
-That ritual is very tame compared to the drowning of Marzanna the winter witch in Poland.

-My friend Joanna received a call from her mother to say she’d seen Joanna’s children down by the river.
 Joanna’s family and her mom both live in apartments along the Warta river.
 The flats have beautiful large windows facing the river.
-As Joanna relayed the story of Marzanna the winter witch, I’m sure that I look incredioulous.
+As Joanna relayed the story of Marzanna the winter witch, I’m sure that I looked incredulous.
 This isn’t a celebration that would ever happen in the United States.

 Marzanna the winter witch